torproject/nyx/readme.txt

 > Is it harmful to share the information provided by arm?

 Not really, but it's discouraged.
 The original plan for arm included a special emphasis that it wouldn't log any data.
 The reason is that if a large number of relay operators published the details of their connections then correlation attacks could break Tor user's anonymity.
 Just show some moderation in what you share and it should be fine.

+> Is there any chance that arm will leak data?

+Yes - arm is a passive listener with one exception.
+The second page (connections) provides the hostnames of Tor relays you're connected to.
+This means reverse DNS lookups which, if monitored, could leak your current connections to an eavesdropper.
+However, lookups are only made upon request (when showing connection details or listing connections by hostname) and you can disable lookups entirely with 'r' - see the page's help for the current status.

 > When arm starts it gives "Unable to resolve tor pid, abandoning connection listing"... why?